 When you build a house in an environment with harsh winters, you make sure to slope the roof for snow runoff.
 When you change the oil on your car, you check your antifreeze levels to ensure against a hard freeze or extreme weather.
 You buy warm coats and gloves, and make sure you have a powerful enough heater to keep you warm.
 Cold weather requires extra consideration and the right equipment, and that’s no different for your patio.

 Not all pavers are created equal.
 Some pavers are best to use in cold climates because they withstand freezing cold, expansion, and seasonal thawing too.

 - Slate stays in one piece – this hard and nonporous material resists splitting and absorbs little water, keeping it in one piece despite frozen ice expansion.
 Available in hues of green, gray, and blue.

 - Travertine is easy to replace – this whitish limestone can work in cold climates when properly sealed, but use stone dust instead of finishing sand.
 If cracked, it’s fast and affordable to replace a paver as needed.
 The look of natural stone in your design can really set it apart in your landscape design.

 - Porcelain is highly customizable – the non-permeability of this fired ceramic is why it’s also used in showers.
 For exterior use, choose the color of your choice and look for textured patterns to prevent slips and falls.

-- Stamped concrete is the new faux brick – with all the benefits of traditional concrete durability and affordability, stamped concrete adds a faux look and texture.
-This older standby is a favorite of many, but some people dislike it for its ability to crack under pressures.
+- Stamped or poured concrete is the new faux brick – with all the benefits of traditional concrete durability and affordability, stamped concrete adds a faux look and texture.
+This older standby is a favorite of many, but some people dislike it for its ability to crack under pressure.

 - Paving bricks stand the test of time – as seen in many historic locations, the lasting power of brick is unparalleled.
 Standard red paving bricks are easy to maintain, although the color will fade over time.